 Please make sure that your paper has cohesion and organization as you reflect on the course and your experiences.
 Please take this assignment seriously.
-Make sure to proofread for errors, punctuation, etc. Your paper will be graded on the following criteria:
+Make sure to proofread for careless errors, punctuation, etc. Feel free to contact any of your instructors for assistance with this assignment - we are here to help you.